Worksheet: Radioactive Half-Lives

 - AHalf of the time taken for all of the nuclei to decay

-- CThe time taken for half of the nuclei to decay
+- BHalf of the average time taken for nuclei to decay

-- DThe average time taken for nuclei to decay
+- CThe average time taken for nuclei to decay

-- EHalf of the average time taken for nuclei to decay
+- EThe time taken for half of the nuclei to decay

 What is the half-life of a radioactive material in terms of the rate constant for the radioactive decay, ?